Justice League: Silver Age and Bronze Age (1960–1985)

-Justice League of America (vol. 1) #21 (August 1963) featured the first crossover story in which the Justice League meets and teams up with the Justice Society of America.
+Justice League of America #21 (August 1963) featured the first crossover story in which the Justice League meets and teams up with the Justice Society of America.
 In doing so, DC Comics brought back a number of legacy characters such as Doctor Fate and the Black Canary.
 The issue was a hit with readers and such crossovers became a recurring event.

 Justice League of America (vol. 1) was published from 1960 to 1987.

 Detroit era (1984–1986)

 From the Justice League's inception in 1960 until 1984, the team's roster always included a number of A-list characters to draw in readers, such as Wonder Woman and Superman.
 But in Justice League of America Annual #2 (October 1984), the Justice League was revised to entirely comprise more obscure characters such as Vixen, Vibe, and the Martian Manhunter.
 The original A-list members would not be brought back into the cast until 1986.
 The motives behind this change were to dispense with the convoluted continuities of the classic characters by using lesser-known and new characters, thus giving the writers more flexibility to write character-driven stories; and to give the team a more youthful, hipper feel similar to that of the Teen Titans and the X-Men, which were selling better.
 The cast was multicultural: Gypsy was Romani, (Note: Gypsy's origin was retconned in 2013, revealing her to be a refugee from another dimension.)
-Vibe was Latino, Vixen was Black.
+Vibe was Latino, and Vixen was Black.
 However, the writing of Vibe and Gypsy was criticized for using clichés of their ethnic groups, symptomatic of writers who were well-meaning but out of touch, something for which said writers (Gerry Conway and Chuck Patton) later expressed regret.
 This era of the Justice League, which lasted about two years, is popularly known as "Justice League Detroit" because they were headquartered in Detroit.